callstack/react-native-builder-bob/README.md

 ## Options

-The options can be specified in the `package.json` file under the `@react-native-community/bob` property, or in a `bob.config.js` file in your project directory.
+The options can be specified in the `package.json` file under the `react-native-builder-bob` property, or in a `bob.config.js` file in your project directory.

 ### `source`